The AI-native archive platform

 a.

 Structured fields.
-ISAD(G)- and SPECTRUM-aligned, ready for export into your repository or CMS.
+ISAD(G)- and Spectrum-aligned, ready for export into your repository or CMS.

 b.